Do you want to add Likert scale questions to your WordPress survey forms?

 Or, you might structure your Likert scale to look something like this:

 And there you have it!
-Lots of sample Likert scale questions for WordPress survey forms, along with a variety of responses for site visitors to pick from.
+Some sample Likert scale questions for WordPress survey forms, along with a variety of responses for site visitors to pick from.

-And if you want to make sure to get additional information from customers that answer your Likert scales in a certain way, make sure to read up on how to create clutter free forms using conditional logic.
+Also, if you want to make sure to get additional information from customers that answer your Likert scales in a specific way, make sure to read up on how to create clutter free forms using conditional logic.